-YouGov’s Board is committed to delivering high standards of corporate governance and a key element of this is managing the Group in a socially responsible and ethical way.
-The Group aims to employ the highest ethical and professional standards and always to comply with all local laws and regulations applicable to our business; it follows that YouGov is absolutely committed to preventing Modern Slavery in its corporate activities and its supply chain.
+YouGov’s Board is committed to delivering high standards of corporate governance and a key element of this is managing the Company in a socially responsible and ethical way.
+The Company aims to comply with all local laws and regulations applicable to our business; it follows that YouGov is absolutely committed to preventing Modern Slavery in its corporate activities and its supply chain.

 This statement is approved by the Board and signed on its behalf by: